How “Triple Elvis” Spawned Quadruple Barbra

 Today, the visualization of our personal stories is an integral and essential part of nearly every moment of life, and we use text in all of its forms to define reality, emotions and even time itself.
 We are now living in a world wherein the condition of our visual communication reflects the condition of our culture.
 Conceived and curated by designer, podcaster, and brand strategist Debbie Millman, this exhibition is an attempt to organize, express, translate and reflect both how we live in language and how language now defines our lives.

-ANGER MANAGEMENT Curated by Andrianna Campbell And Marilyn Minter
+Curated by Andrianna Campbell And Marilyn Minter

 Pop-up Store at the Brooklyn Museum